Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 |dst points|`get_dst_points`|
 |Warp Image|`warpe_image`(`cv2.warpPerspective`)|

-I chose hard code way to get src and dst points for perspective.
+I chose a hard code way to get src and dst points for perspective.
 I may seem precise, but it can mostly work for test video.
 Src and dst points are defined in `get_src_points` and `get_dst_points` respectively.

-With src and dst points, `warpe_image` returns warped image like this one. `warpe_image` function uses `cv2.warpPerspective` internelly to get warp image.
+With src and dst points, `warpe_image` returns warped image like this one. `warpe_image` function uses `cv2.warpPerspective` internally to get warp image.

 |Original Image         |Warped Image       |
 |:---------------------:|:---------------------:|